Are you wondering why succulents grow leggy and stretched-out?

 I have an in-depth post about propagating succulents, here, but I’ll give you the super-simple version, below:

-- Remove your succulent from its pot of from the ground
+1. Remove your succulent from its pot or out of the ground

 2. Gently tear each leaf off of the stem, making a clean cut.
 You want your succulent to look like the photo below.